romhackraces/baserom/Backup/README.txt

+This folder is the destination for backups created by the "@backup_hack.bat" script.

 -- Graphics
-Copies of the original unmodified, graphics files from the base game.
+Copies of the original unmodified, graphics files from the base game (unrelated to the backup script).

 -- Levels
 Folder for timestamped backups of Levels exported from your ROM, if you ran a backup.